Workflow RedesignAi Operating SystemGoverned Ai Execution

 A practical playbook for choosing the first workflow wedge: one painful, owned, measurable workflow that can prove the AI operating-system model before a company scales agents everywhere.

-Leaders nod at the vision: shared context, governed agents, better workflows, measurable outcomes, safer automation.
-Then the conversation gets slippery.
+Leaders nod at the promise: shared context, governed agents, better workflows, safer automation, measurable outcomes.
+Then the room gets slippery.
 Which workflow changes first?
-Which owner is accountable?
-Which system of record matters?
-Which metric proves progress?
-Which risk boundary has to be designed before the agent touches anything real?
+Who owns it?
+Which source of truth matters?
+What metric proves progress?
+Where must the agent or automation stop?

 If the first answer is “the whole company,” the program is already in trouble.